Everything We Know About The 2019 Rugby World Cup

 The Rugby World Cup joins together 20 of the biggest teams in the world.
 Featuring 48 matches over 12 locations, throughout Japan, the tournament will open on the 20th September 2019 at the Tokyo Stadium with Japan vs Russia kicking off proceedings.

-From there, a plethora of games will take hold over 6 weeks, with the final taking place at the International Stadium Yokohama on Saturday 2nd November.
+From there, a plethora of games will take place over 6 weeks, with the final to be hosted at the International Stadium Yokohama on Saturday 2nd November.
 The winners and runners-up from each group will go straight into a Quarter Final.
 Let’s look at each group and discuss the merit of the teams therein.

-Pool A is home to hosts Japan in a competitive group.
-The host nation is outshone in the group by what looks to be Europe’s best chance in the games, Ireland.
-Following a Six Nations Grand Slam, the Irish are well-placed to challenge the elite teams for the prestigious trophy.
+Pool A is home to hosts Japan, in a competitive group.
+The host nation is outshone in the group by what looks to be one of Europe’s best chances in the games, Ireland.
+Following a Six Nations Grand Slam in 2018, the Irish are well-placed to challenge the elite teams for the prestigious trophy.
 Though they disappointed many in the Six Nations, finishing third, they have players with big-game experience that could prove vital in the 2019 World Cup.
 Ronan O'Gara is hoping their World Cup hoodoo ends this autumn, as Ireland are yet to progress past the quarter-final stage of the competition.
 He said:

-Having beaten England in the Six Nations, there is a positivity around Scotland and a suggestion that they can cause an upset in the competition.
+Having beaten England in the 2018 Six Nations, there is a positivity around Scotland and a suggestion that they can cause an upset in the competition.
 Whatever they do, they are expected to reach the knockout phases, alongside Ireland.
+Craig Chalmers said:

 Players to Watch Out For